 Never stop learning

-If email marketing is constantly changing, then what you really need is to keep on working on yourself, learning more and more and understanding where it's headed.
-We have to embrace lifelong learning as a need these days and put in the center of our professional lifes, or we will be obsolete.
-10 years ago, could you imagine everything that happened in the marketing world?
+If email marketing is constantly changing, what you need is to keep working on yourself, learning more, and understanding where it's headed.
+We have to embrace lifelong learning as required these days and put in the center of our professional lives, or we will be obsolete.
+Ten years ago, could you imagine everything that happened in the marketing world?

 Email is not dying, but it's evolving.
 New tools are there every day, solving problems that you had before.
 Try them, adapt.
 Make courses, study cases, subscribe to whoever does email marketing well done (and copy what's right about them).
 Just don't stop trying new things, don't stop learning.

-One of the new things that you may try, if you didn't before, is email validation.
+One of the new things that you may try if you didn't before, is email validation.
 If you think your email is dying, you might want to try to resurrect it.
 And how do you do that?
-With our tool, The Checker, that will surely help you make your email more efficient in the long ruin.
+With our tool, The Checker, that will surely help you make your email more efficient in the long run.

 The idea behind it is to identify which emails are invalid before you send your campaign, therefore acting before you get flagged by your ISPs and ESPs - which may permanently damage your reputation.
 It cleans up your email list, improving deliverability, and making sure that those people that may get your email exists.
 Oh, and there are many invalid emails to catch: 20% of all emails are invalid after a year, and double that if you work only with corporate emails.

 That means that, over time, you will have tons of invalid emails even if you do everything right - good content, optimized, everything.
 You need to check emails once in a while.